fxu1024/fxu1024.github.io/docs/ds/autotls.md

     - SAN: *.ml-47e0ade8-e0a.cluster.yourcompany.com
     - SAN: ml-47e0ade8-e0a.cluster.yourcompany.com

-- Given a certificate (ca-cert.pem) and its private key (ca-key.pem), You can use OpenSSL to sign a provided CSR (host.csr) and generate a certificate for CML (host.crt).
+- Given a certificate (ca-cert.pem) and its private key (ca-key.pem), You can use OpenSSL to sign a provided CSR (host.csr) and generate a certificate for ML workspace (host.crt).
 For the AutoTLS enabled CDP cluster:
     - ca-cert.pem is `/var/lib/cloudera-scm-agent/agent-cert/cm-auto-in_cluster_ca_cert.pem`
     - ca-key.pem is `/var/lib/cloudera-scm-server/certmanager/CMCA/private/ca_key.pem`, which is hidden in the CM backend database
-    - host.crt is generate by `openssl req` command with the corresponding Common Name (CN) tag
+    - host.csr is generate by `openssl req` command with the corresponding Common Name (CN) tag
+    - host.crt is the target ML Workspace certificate

 ## 3. Export AutoTLS CMCA package from CM database